edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 **Key information:**

 -   Although you may configure {{ PRODUCT }} to rewrite or redirect a URL, this query string comparision will always be performed against the  request URL submitted by the client.
-Use the [Query String](#query-string) feature to match on a rewritten or redirected URL.
+Use the [Query String](#query-string) match condition to match on a rewritten or redirected URL.
 -   The value associated with this match condition will be compared against the entire request's query string.
 -   For the purposes of this option, a query string starts with the first character after the question mark (?) delimiter for the query string.
 Therefore, the text specified in the **Value** option should not include a leading question mark (?).
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: